sdiehl/kaleidoscope/tutorial.md

   deriving (Eq, Ord, Show)
 ```

-The parser for it will allow for multiple declarations on a single and right fold the AST node bodies,
+The parser for it will allow for multiple declarations on a single line and right fold the AST node bodies,
 allowing us to use variables declared earlier in the list in subsequent declarations (i.e.
 ``var x = 3, y = x + 1``).